Contact Management in the CRM Follow

-Law Ruler is a fully-loaded legal CRM that comes with comprehensive contact management features.
+Our fully-loaded legal CRM comes with comprehensive contact management features.

-📇 "Contacts" in Law Ruler are all the people or businesses that you work with at your practice - including clients, law firms, spouses, insurance companies, experts, witnesses, judges, etc.
+📇 "Contacts" in the CRM are all the people and businesses that you work with at your practice - including clients, law firms, spouses, insurance companies, experts, witnesses, judges, etc.

-Contacts are the building block of every lead or case inside of Law Ruler.
+Contacts are the building block of every lead or case inside of the CRM.

 Managing Your Contacts

-To get started, click on the "Contacts" option in the left menu in your Law Ruler system.
-This will bring you to the contact management screen where you may add, edit, and delete contacts.
+This will bring you to the contact management screen where you may add, edit, and delete Contacts.

-⚠️ You may not delete a Contact that is currently in use on a lead or case or you will receive a friendly warning from the system and it will not be deleted.
-To find out which records that the Contact is used on, use the Global Search in the Search field in the upper margin of your Law Ruler system.
+⚠️ You cannot delete a Contact that is currently in use on a lead/case record.
+If you attempt to delete a contact that's in use, you will receive a friendly warning from the system and it will not be deleted.
+To find out which record(s) the Contact is being used on, use the Global Search field located in the upper-right corner of your CRM system.